Badminton at the 2008 Summer Olympics – Qualification: Qualifying criteria

 Each continent was guaranteed one entry in each event.
 If this was not satisfied by the entry selection method described above, the highest ranking player/pair had qualified.
-If there wa no player/pair in the rankings, the winner of the most recently contested Continental Championship was qualified.
+If there was no player/pair in the rankings, the winner of the most recently contested Continental Championship was qualified.

 The host nation (People's Republic of China) entered 2 players in total, but more than 2 players were permitted if they all qualified under qualifying regulations.

 There were also 2 invitational places in each singles event which were allocated by the IOC Tripartite Commission.